dedaluz/jamiecurle/jamiecurle/content/blog/2012-02-21-dealing-with-illiotibial-band-syndrome.md

 ## Squat Cleans

 I don't just run, I also lift weights and although I'm not about to compete for my country any time soon, it's something that aim to constantly excel at.
-I suspect that my hip flexors were contributing to my ITBS so as part of my recovery I've been really focusing on squat cleans for a 45 minute session once per week because they really strength the hip flexors and they're much more fun that a back squat.
+I suspect that my hip flexors were contributing to my ITBS so as part of my recovery I've been really focusing on squat cleans for a 45 minute session once per week because they really hit the hip flexors when you go deep and they're much more fun that a back squat (__[though you still have to do your squats][13]__).

 Here's a short video of me knocking out a 90kg clean &ndash;